-the excessive references about me.
+Please excuse the excessive references about myself.
+Tiring, I know.

-I had the privilege to help raise three terrific children, two girls first and then a boy.
+I had the privilege to help raise three terrific children, two girls, first and then a boy.
 We had some wonderful times together as a family.
 We loved to play outside games together, games like baseball and football.
 Sure, we had to modify how we played them, but it was great fun.

 For many years, my job situation was very unstable.
 One day my son pointed out to me that before he finished high school, we had moved forty times.
 Yes, you read correctly, forty (40) times.

-Why would anyone move forty times over a space of eighteen years?
+Why would anyone move forty times over a space of twenty-six years?
 I doubt that many military families could top that number.
 That's a reasonable question, but it lacks a reasonable answer.
 My then-wife and I just could not seem to get it together.
 It seems no matter how much money I made, it was never enough.

 We were dysfunctional parents.
 Dysfunctional is when weird seems normal and normal seems weird.
 We certainly had a distorted outlook on life.